Summary of the Role:

 Duration of Contract:

-The fixed term, fixed purpose Graduate Training contract will run for a maximum of 50 weeks.
-The successful candidate will be on probation for the first 6 months of this training contract.
+This temporary specified purpose contract of employment is funded under Interreg VA programme and will run for a duration of up to three and a half years.
+The successful candidate will be on probation for the first six months of this contract.

 How to Apply:

 A C.V. and letter of application, summarising experience and skill set applicable to the position should be emailed to recruitment [at] marine [dot] ie or posted to Human Resources at the Marine Institute, Rinville, Oranmore, Galway.
-All correspondence for this post should quote reference FHU/STA/Aug 2015
+All correspondence for this post should quote reference MEFSS/Post-Doc_COMPASS/Oct 2017

 Closing date for applications.
 All applications for this post should be received by the Marine Institute in advance of 5pm on Monday 30th October 2017.
 Please note that late applications will not be accepted.